 The Cardiganshire and Carmarthenshire gowns were made of flannel of very dark blue or black fabric with red stripes.
 Examination of similar fabrics used on Welsh costume dolls shows that some examples were of plain wool, while others had a cotton (or in one case, linen) warp and a wool weft, known as linsey-wolsey.

 The pattern of equal width red stripes between alternating broad and narrow black / dark blue stripes is common but only two of the 40 examples examined are identical.
 It is therefore unlikely that they were produced by one factory, or for a special occasion (such as for a choir).
 No 19th century illustrations or descriptions of choirs who wore Welsh costumes indicate that they wore this sort of gown.

 The fabric is beaten in water, creating a nap on the surface in which individual threads become invisible.
-This is known as flannel.
-On some gowns the nap is raised then calendered or pressed, giving it a slightly shiny surface which had survived any washing process which it might have undergone.
+This is known as felting and it makes the fabric more waterproof.
+On some gowns the nap is raised then calendered or pressed, giving it a slightly shiny surface which has survived any washing process which it might have undergone.

 The individual red threads are just visible in places on the above example.
 The deconstructed gown has similar areas where the threads are visible in places on surfaces of the fabric which might have rubbed against itself.